Twistys

 Twistys is a major adult film studio, producing its eponymous pornography website, Twistys.com, a variety site that caters to many different preferences.

 The site Twistys.com launched in 2001.
 While occasionally featuring girl-girl and hardcore, the site predominantly focused on softcore pornography and solo content.
-After its acquisition by Mindgeek in 2011, the site shifted its focus to include more hardcore boy-girl content.
+After its acquisition by Aylo in 2011, the site shifted its focus to include more hardcore boy-girl content.
 However, by 2019, the site shifted back to a focus on "all girl" content, hosting girl-girl (lesbian) and solo, or, as advertised, "Lesbian Glam Porn."
+As of 2025, the site is no longer updating.

 About

 The Twistys website was acquired by Mindgeek in 2011.
 Prior to MindGeek's acquisition, Twistys, along with sister sites: GayTube, SexTube and TrannyTube, belonged to Carsed Marketing.
 The Twisty's website is distinctive due to its softer approach to pornography.
 Despite elements of hardcore content, much of Twistys' content feature softcore pornography as well.
 The majority of content is accessible with a monthly membership.
 Its popularity is heightened by the fact that the site is updated daily, adding new material to the database constantly.

 Twistys regularly published content from prominent photographers and videographers, most notably Dean Capture, Tammy Sands, and Holly Randall.

 The Twistys website is most notable for its "Treat of the Month."
 Since 2005, Twistys Treat of the month highlights a featured model with appearances in interviews, pictorials, and videos throughout the month.
 The Treat of the Month was also featured on a Q and A session on the members forum, offering Twistys subscribers the opportunity to interact with Treats.
 In 2009, Twistys launched its first Twistys Treat of the Year contest where site members could vote from among the Treats of the Month for Treat of the Year.
 The winner would receive a cash prize and would receive an additional feature on the website.
 In 2012, Twistys signed three former Twistys Treats of the Month to exclusive one-year contracts: Taylor Vixen, Emily Addison, and Brett Rossi.
 During the contract period, the models were featured extensively on the website and represented the Twistys brand.

 In 2018, Twistys signed an exclusive Twistys girl-girl contract with cam model Molly Stewart, signaling a return to the glamour and girl-focused content for which the website had been associated.